 About Aristolochia and Butterflies

-Dutchman’s pipe (Aristolochia macrophylla) is a vining plant native to eastern North America and thrives in USDA zones 4-8.
+Dutchman’s pipe (Aristolochia macrophylla) is a vining plant native to eastern North America and thrives in USDA zones 4 to 8.
 There are a number of other types of Aristolochia, most of which are sought after as a primary food source for the Pipevine swallowtail butterfly.
 It seems that the aristolochic acids of these plants serves as a feeding stimulant as well as provides a habitat for eggs with a feeding ground for the resulting larvae.

 The aristolochic acid is toxic to the butterflies but generally works more as a predator deterrent.
 When the butterflies ingest the toxin, it renders them poisonous to would-be predators.
 The severity of Dutchman’s pipe toxicity varies among the cultivars.